jasonmcaffee/nn/README.md

 # nevernull
-Provides the ability to safely navigate an object tree, regardless if the object, its properties, or nested properties exist.
+NeverNull provides the ability to safely navigate an object tree, regardless if the object, its properties, or nested properties exist.

 The browser version of nevernull can be found [here](https://github.com/jasonmcaffee/nevernull-browser)